Catholics Affirm Sola Scriptura

 second problem for the Protestant is trying to to show that Catholic

-conclude that Catholic, “merely human teachings,” are
+conclude that Catholicisms, “merely human teachings,” are

 identifiable because they are, “at variance with the clear teaching